theodric/IRIX-noises-macOS/README.md

 IRIX sounds for macOS

 This is not intended to be reversible.
 If that's a problem, refer to the installer script to see what files you need to back up.
+You need to have disabled SIP for this to work!

 * Clone repo
 * sh install.sh